eserlxl/vglog-filter/doc/BUILD.md

 ## Build Types

-CMake supports different build types, each optimized for specific purposes (e.g., debugging, performance).
-You can specify the build type using the `-DCMAKE_BUILD_TYPE` flag during the CMake configuration step.
+The build system supports different build types, each optimized for specific purposes (e.g., debugging, performance).
+You can specify the build type using the `build.sh` script options.

 ### Debug Build